Drewsif/PiShrink/README.md

 ## Installation ##
-Since you are using a RaspberryPi I'm quite sure, that you've already installed Xcode and the Xcode commandline tools.
+Since you are using a RaspberryPi, I'm quite sure, that you've already installed Xcode and the Xcode command line tools.
 If not, please do so.

-Then download the zip archive, uncompress it, run make and sudo amke install.
+Then download the zip archive, uncompress it, run make and sudo make install.
 Here are the corresponding commands:

 ```bash
 curl -LO https://github.com/lisanet/PiShrink-macOS/archive/master.zip